English Church Architecture -

 Kirby Lonsdale can fairly be counted among the most attractive small towns of northern England and its situation in the extreme southeastern corner of Cumbria on the “wrong” side of the M6, enables it to preserve a distinctly quieter atmosphere than most places in the Lake District National Park.
 The church (shown above, from the southeast) is its principal building but, being broad and low, it remains hidden behind the grey-stone shops and houses of Market Street until one is almost upon it, whereat it suddenly reveals itself behind ornamental iron gates, in a large churchyard which, on a breezy day in April, really does seem full of “dancing daffodils”.
 Immediately to the northeast, the land drops steeply away to give an exceptional view across the valley of the meandering River Lune, towards the blue-grey fells of Whernside.
 (See the photograph at the foot of the page.)

-St. Mary’s is comprised of a W. tower, a narrow nave and chancel without structural division, lean-to N. and S. aisles which are wider than the nave and extend the full length of the building from the W. wall of the tower to the E. wall of the sanctuary, an independently-gabled outer N. aisle of similar length, and a little S. porch.
+St. Mary’s is formed of a W. tower, a narrow nave and chancel without structural division, lean-to N. and S. aisles which are wider than the nave and extend the full length of the building from the W. wall of the tower to the E. wall of the sanctuary, an independently-gabled outer N. aisle of similar length, and a little S. porch.
 Its history of construction is complicated and ambiguous, and almost impossible to unravel from visual inspection alone without recourse to Pevsner’s “Buildings of England” (“Cumberland and Westmorland” volume, pub.
 Penguin, 1967) or the church guide (by Marjorie Mellor, pub. the Friends of St. Mary’s, Kirkby Lonsdale, 2001), but the latter is itself a muddled piece of work, notwithstanding its glossy format, which begins in the way it is destined to continue, with a building plan printed on the inside of the front cover, drawn in colours that fail to correspond with those set out in the key.
 In fact, this is a church whose external appearance tells such a partial story of its development, that it is more instructive to begin its examination inside.
 This comes as a dramatic surprise, although it is easy to be overwhelmed by complications as one examines the church in more detail, not least because although all three arcades are seven bays long, not a single bay of the nave and chancel arcades is the same width as the next, while the arcade between the inner and outer N. aisles manages not only to cover the distance of the nave and chancel arcades but the breadth of the tower also.

 To describe the work in approximate date order requires a detailed systematic approach, beginning with the most important feature - the three western arches of the nave N. arcade, which are massively Norman and reminiscent of the arcades at Durham Cathedral, suggesting the date may be similar also, c.
 1100-20.
 (See the photographs: left, taken from the south; and below right, taken from the southeast.)
 Pevsner appeared to think these represented a false start (i.e. work begun and then broken off, perhaps for lack of funds) but that would imply the builders approached their task in a very peculiar order, especially as it was the usual practice in the Middle Ages to build churches from east to west and, very often, the outer walls first.
 However, these three arches are certainly the oldest work surviving here now and they are clearly only a fragment of what was intended at that time.
 In detail, they are formed of: (i) a compound W. respond and second pier to the east, each with two orders of shafts with scalloped capitals towards the arch openings; (ii) circular first and third piers with lozenge decoration, marked out by three parallel shallow lines in the former case, and by a single, deeper groove in the latter; and (iii) round arches above, bearing various mouldings, respectively from west to east - around the first arch, three equal rolls beneath the soffit and a wide flat chamfer to the outer order, around the second arch, two narrow flat chamfers, and around the third arch, a combination of a roll with hollows.
 The circular first pier has a square scalloped capital carved with beasts and a Green Man peering out between scrollwork.
 (See the thumbnail left, taken from the southeast.)
 The compound second pier, in addition to the shafts towards the arch opening, has another shaft facing the nave, which ends abruptly at the springing level, suggesting that the original plan may have been to throw a vault (probably of wood) across to a similar arcade opposite.